Carpet bombing: Pre-war expectation

 In the inter-war years, a growing expectation developed that, on the outbreak of war, cities would be rapidly destroyed by bombing raids.
 The use of poison gas was expected and a high level of devastation was anticipated from high explosive bombs.
-This originated, in part, from the views of military experts such as Douhet, and was taken up by politicians and journalists, with, for example, Stanley Baldwin coining the phrase "The bomber will always get through”.
+This originated, in part, from the views of military experts such as Douhet, and was taken up by politicians and journalists, with, for example, Stanley Baldwin coining the phrase "The bomber will always get through".
 The targeting of the civilian population would, some theories suggested, cause a breakdown in morale that would lead to civil unrest that would compel a government to surrender.
 The combatant powers could, according to Baldwin, be in a competition to break the morale of the other side's civilian population first.

 There were two results from this.
 Firstly, civil defence programs were set up, with gas masks being issued, plans for air raid shelters were set up and organizations to manage civilians before a raid and deal with damage and casualties after one were put in place.
 Secondly, agreements were sought to make the targeting of civilians illegal under international law.
 At the time that Douhet and others were publishing their ideas, no air force had planned their capabilities with the intent of making a "knockout blow" against civilian targets.
 The Hague Rules of Air Warfare were developed in 1922–23 to prevent deliberately attacking civilians, yet it was not ratified by any country.
 At the start of World War II, the Royal Air Force had an initial instruction to abide by the Hague Rules for as long as the enemy did.
-This restraint was followed by both Britain and Germany until 11 May 1940, when, with Winston Churchill now in the role of Prime Minister and the war in France going badly, the RAF attacked industrial and transport infrastructure targets in Mönchengladbach.
+This restraint was followed by Britain until 11 May 1940, when, with Winston Churchill now in the role of Prime Minister and the war in France going badly, the RAF attacked industrial and transport infrastructure targets in Mönchengladbach.
 This raid caused civilian casualties.